IBM/evote/README.md

 If all goes well, you should see `voter with voterId {} is updated in the world state.
 Use voterId to login above.`
 <b>Note: on the first try, the app can take a second to start up.
 If you click on `register` and nothing
-happens, try to fill in the form and click register again!<b>
+happens, try to fill in the form and click register again!</b>

 Next, we can login to the app with our voterId.